Ircama/osm-carto-tutorials/pages/how-to-contribute.md

 - Log on to [GitHub](https://github.com) with your account (create one if you do not have it)
 - Access [osm-carto-tutorials](https://github.com/Ircama/osm-carto-tutorials/tree/gh-pages/pages)
-- Navigate to the *pages* folder; you can edit an existing file, upload files (produced elsewere) or create a new one directly through the GitHub Web; to exploit the Web, open a file and press the pencil icon to update it, or press *Create new file*, for a new one; give a valid name to your new file, including *.md* extension (e.g., *osm-carto-tutorials/pages/new-file.md*).
+- Navigate to the *pages* folder; you can edit an existing file, upload files (produced elsewere) or create a new one directly through the GitHub Web; to exploit the Web, open a file and press the pencil icon to update it, or press *Create new file*, for a new one; give a valid name to your new file, including *.md* extension (e.g., *osm-carto-tutorials/pages/50_new-file.md*).
+- For *pages*, conventionally the file name should start with two digits followed by underscore, so that it defines a list ordering used by the auto-generated navigation menu within the left sidebar of the site.
+- When creating a new file, remember to add the *.md* extension (without this, the *Preview* does not work).
+A name initiating with underscore will remain hidden (e.g., *_hidden-name.md*).
 - Notice that, when applying a change, the *OpenStreetMap Carto Tutorials* repository is automatically forked to your site.
 (The most effective process would be to [fork](https://help.github.com/articles/working-with-forks) *OpenStreetMap Carto Tutorials*, create a branch and perform there the [modifications](https://help.github.com/articles/proposing-changes-to-a-project-with-pull-requests)).
-- When creating a new file, remember to add the *.md* extension (without this, the *Preview* does not work).
-A name initiating with underscore will remain hidden (e.g., *_hidden-name.md*).
 - Start the document with the following [Front Matter]( https://jekyllrb.com/docs/frontmatter/) tags:

   ```